arunmrx/E-Commerce-Product-Management/README.md

 Price
 Availability

-For example:
+EXAMPLE DYNAMIC ROUTES

-Product ID: 1
+Product details:

-Name: iPhone 15
-Category: Electronics
-Price: ₹69,999
-Availability: In Stock
-Error Handling
+/products/1

+This displays the details of product ID 1.

+Another example:

+/products/5

+This displays the details of product ID 5.

+Category example:

+/category/Electronics

+This displays all products belonging to the Electronics category.

+Other examples:

+/category/Shoes
+/category/Clothing
+/category/Accessories

+ERROR HANDLING

-Both implementations include error handling for invalid routes and unavailable products.
+Both implementations include a custom 404 error page.

-Example
+Example:

 /products/999

-If product ID 999 does not exist, the application displays a custom 404 Not Found page.
+If product ID 999 does not exist, the application returns a 404 Product Not Found page.

-Similarly:
+Another example:

 /category/Unknown

-returns a 404 response when the requested category does not exist.
+If the category does not exist, the application returns a 404 Category Not Found page.

-Comparison: HTTP Module vs Express.js
-Aspect	Node.js http Module – Implementation A	Express.js – Implementation B
+Any unknown URL also returns a 404 Page Not Found response.

+COMPARISON – HTTP MODULE VS EXPRESS.JS

+Routing:

+Node.js HTTP Module:
-Routing	Routing is handled manually by checking URLs and using conditions/string matching.
+Routing is handled manually by checking the request URL and HTTP method.

+Express.js:
 Routing is handled using Express methods such as app.get() and route parameters.

-Route Parameters	Parameters such as product ID must be extracted manually from the URL.
-Parameters are automatically available through req.params.
+Code Complexity:

+Node.js HTTP Module:
+More code is required because URL parsing, routing and response handling are done manually.

+Express.js:
-Code Complexity	More code is required because routing, responses and HTML generation are handled manually.
-Less boilerplate because Express provides routing and response helpers.
+Less boilerplate code is required because Express provides built-in routing and response methods.

+Route Parameters:

+Node.js HTTP Module:
+Route parameters must be extracted manually from the URL.

+Express.js:
+Route parameters are automatically available through req.params.

+View Rendering:

+Node.js HTTP Module:
-View Rendering	HTML is generated manually using JavaScript template literals.
-HTML is separated into .hbs Handlebars template files.
+HTML pages are generated manually using JavaScript template literals.

+Express.js:
+HTML pages are created using separate Handlebars template files.

+Dynamic Data:

+Node.js HTTP Module:
+Product data is manually inserted into generated HTML.

+Express.js:
-Dynamic Data	Data is inserted manually into HTML strings.
-Server-side data can be passed directly to Handlebars templates.
+Product data is passed directly from the server to Handlebars templates.

+Loops:

+Node.js HTTP Module:
-Loops	JavaScript loops such as forEach() are used to generate product cards.
-Handlebars {{#each}} is used to display product lists.
+JavaScript loops such as forEach() are used.

+Express.js:
+The Handlebars {{#each}} helper is used.

+Conditions:

+Node.js HTTP Module:
+JavaScript if/else conditions are used.

+Express.js:
-Conditions	JavaScript if/else conditions are used.
-Handlebars {{#if}} and {{else}} are used.
+Handlebars {{#if}} and {{else}} helpers are used.

+Maintainability:

+Node.js HTTP Module:
-Maintainability	As the application grows, manually managing routes and HTML can become more difficult.
-Separate routes, views and static files make the application easier to organize.
+As the number of routes and features increases, manually managing the application can become more difficult.

+Express.js:
+Routes, templates and static files are separated, making the application easier to maintain.

+Scalability:

+Node.js HTTP Module:
+Additional features require more manual implementation.

+Express.js:
-Scalability	Additional features require more manual implementation using Node.js modules.
-Express provides middleware and an ecosystem that can be used when the application grows.
+Express provides middleware and an ecosystem that can be used to add more features as the application grows.

+Dependencies:

+Node.js HTTP Module:
-Dependencies	Uses Node.js built-in modules and does not require Express or Handlebars.
-Requires Express.js and Handlebars (hbs).
+Uses built-in Node.js modules and does not require Express or Handlebars.

-Learning Purpose	Useful for understanding how Node.js handles HTTP requests and responses internally.
-Useful for building structured web applications with simpler routing and template rendering.
-In Short
+Express.js:
+Requires Express.js and Handlebars.

+CONCLUSION

-The Node.js http module provides low-level control over HTTP requests and responses.
+The Node.js HTTP module provides low-level control over HTTP requests and responses.
 In Implementation A, routing, URL parameter handling, status codes, CSS serving and HTML generation are handled manually.

-Express.js provides a higher-level framework that simplifies routing, request/response handling and middleware management.
-Combined with Handlebars, it also allows HTML views to be separated from the server-side routing code.
+Express.js provides a higher-level framework that simplifies routing and request/response handling.
+Handlebars allows HTML templates to be separated from the server-side application logic.

-Therefore, the two implementations demonstrate the same E-Commerce Product Management functionality using two different approaches:
+This project demonstrates the same E-Commerce Product Management system using two different approaches:

-Implementation A
+Implementation A:

 Node.js HTTP Module
         ↓
 Manual Routing